electron/electron/docs/api/desktop-capturer.md

 ### `desktopCapturer.startUpdating(options)`

+`options` Object, properties:

-* `options` Array - An array of String that enums the types of desktop sources.
+* `types` Array - An array of String that enums the types of desktop sources.
   * `screen` String - Screen
   * `window` String - Individual window
+* `updatePeriod` Integer (optional) - The update period in milliseconds.
+By default, `desktopCapturer` updates every second.
+* `thumbnailWidth` Integer (optional) - The width of thumbnail.
+By default, it is 150px.
+* `thumbnailHeight` Integer (optional) - The height of thumbnail.
+By default, it is 150px.

 Starts updating desktopCapturer.
 The events of `desktopCapturer` will only be emitted after `startUpdating` API is invoked.